Rodrigo-Mesquitaa/E-commerce/README.md

 > _IMPORTANTE:_ Apenas o Backend foi modificado e testado com o Swagger.

-## Reporting security issues and bugs

-Security issues and bugs should be reported privately, via email, to Cooperchip (SAC) at <carlos.itdevelop@gmail.com>.
-You should receive a response within 72 hours.
-If for some reason you do not, please follow up via email to ensure we received your original message.

-## Code of conduct

-This project has adopted the [Cooperchip Open Source Code of Conduct](https://cooperchip.com.br/).
-For more information, see the [Code of Conduct FAQ](https://cooperchip.com.br/).

 ### Novas demandas:

 - [ ] Instalar, Configurar e Registrar o FluentValidation;